Back to blog

 Critical infrastructure AI governance depends on knowing where data comes from, what transformations happen, who can access it, how long it is retained, and whether it is suitable for the use case.
 If the data is stale, biased, incomplete, sensitive, or collected for a different purpose, model performance metrics can create false confidence.

 Teams should document input sources, ownership, retention rules, quality checks, privacy constraints, retrieval indexes, feature pipelines, and third-party processors.
-For RAG systems, governance must also cover document ingestion, chunking, access control, citation behavior, freshness, and deletion workflows.
-For vendor APIs, teams need clarity on data usage, training retention, logging, regional processing, incident notification, and model-change policies.
+For RAG systems, governance must also cover document ingestion, chunking, access control, citation behavior, freshness, deletion workflows, and how the system responds when retrieved context conflicts.

 Human Oversight Must Be Designed, Not Assumed